 Can I take the CLEP exam for any of the prerequisite courses?

 Yes, students can take the CLEP exam for ENG 121 and PSY 235.
 However, there will be no grade awarded, and will not be included in the calculation for points for the nursing application.
-CLEP can also be taken for BIO 111.
+CLEP exams can no longer be taken for BIO 111 credit effective Fall 2018.

 Am I required to take BIO 111 (General College Biology 1 w/lab) before taking BIO 201 (Anatomy & Physiology 1 w/lab) and BIO 204 (Microbiology w/lab)?

 Yes, BIO 111 is a prerequisite for both BIO 201 and BIO 204.
 There is a BIO 111 placement test.
 If students get a score of 70 or above, they can bypass (not earn credit for) BIO 111 to take BIO 201 and/or BIO 204.
 Students wanting to take the BIO 111 placement test must stop by Advising to get a referral form.

 Can AP or IB credit count toward the prerequisite courses?

 Yes, AP and IB credit can count toward ENG 121, BIO 111, and PSY 101.
 Please see an Advisor to clarify minimum score needed and exactly what exam will count toward courses.
 Students may also visit the Prior Learning for Credit webpage to view the testing matrix.
 Official score reports will need to be submitted to records to have credit officially transferred in to PPCC.

 Can I apply with any of the prerequisite coursework in-progress?

 No, all prerequisite coursework must have grades posted before the application deadline in order to apply.

 RN Program Prerequisites: ENG 121, PSY 235, BIO 201*, and BIO 204*